cjerrington/cjerrington.github.io/src/posts/2023/2023-09-24-building-a-blogroll-with-11ty.md

 You can see the files specifically used for the blogroll creation in this [git commit fc18ed5](https://github.com/cjerrington/cjerrington.github.io/commit/fc18ed51f714f024081b6d9846a1872310e17c7c).
 Check out my [blogroll](/blogroll) to see some of the sites that I follow and read too.
 I'd like to create one for podcasts as well.

-If you'd like to be addded let me know!
+If you'd like to be added let me know!
 There are a few more to add for sure.